onnlucky/hotel/readme.txt

 # TODO

+fix somehow when returning function, their frame is still current ... return task/pausing a bit: return values, null if pausing or exception add tlTaskPausing(task) to attach

 make all "callables" tlClass based, and add a klass->call method to dispatch change tlPause to tlSync? tlTaskSync ... ?